ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

 1. Introduction

-This is a modified versoin of Hubzero document for their Shibboleth plugin (https://help.hubzero.org/documentation/220/installation/debian/addons/incommon) so that it can be used with CAF.
+This is a modified version of Hubzero document for their Shibboleth plugin (https://help.hubzero.org/documentation/220/installation/debian/addons/incommon) so that it can be used with CAF.

 This plugin provides some code necessary to allow your hub to accept credentials using the Shibboleth system with CAF.